 What Students Gain as a Result of Their MSLAW Education

-As noted, MSLAW exists to provide qualified persons the opportunity to attend law school and, upon successful completion of its rigorous program of study, to sit for the Massachusetts Bar Examination.
-In addition, once an MSLAW graduate passes the Massachusetts Bar Examination, the course of theoretical and practical legal education the graduate has mastered will allow him or her to successfully practice law immediately upon graduation.
-To accomplish these goals, MSLAW has defined the core competencies necessary for its graduates to succeed on the Massachusetts Bar Examination, and continuously refines and implements strategies to ensure that MSLAW’s goals are met.
+MSLAW exists to provide qualified persons the opportunity to attend law school and, upon successful completion of its rigorous program of study, to successfully sit for the Massachusetts Bar Examination.
+In addition, the course of theoretical and practical legal education the graduate has mastered will allow him or her to have a fulfilling and rewarding professional career upon graduation.
+To accomplish these goals, MSLAW has defined the core competencies necessary for its graduates to succeed on the Bar Examination and in their professional careers, and continuously refines and implements strategies to ensure that MSLAW’s goals are met.

 Writing persuasively: In order to become skilled attorneys, MSLAW students first need to write clearly, persuasively, and effectively.
 Thus, they must enroll in and successfully complete four different, required writing courses, which are constantly evolving to meet the changing needs of both the students participating in the course, as well as the ultimate consumer of these legal services.

 (Some students must complete six required writing courses.
 These students are admitted because they have shown MSLAW’s Admissions Staff and MSLAW’s Admission Committee members that they deserve a chance to succeed in law school, but lack sufficient writing skills to be admitted into the first required writing course.
 These identified students must enroll in Clear Writing during their first semester of study at MSLAW.)